Facilities & Attractions

 Winter: November – March

 Why come in winter?
-Winter is generally our low season at the retreat, however, its a special time of year with particular benefits and pleasures.
+Many guests hesitate to come in winter, however, its a special time of year with particular benefits and pleasures.
 Onsen (hot spring) visits and our wood-fired hot-tub are particularly delightful at this time of year.
 Traditional winter foods in Japan are hot, hearty, and delicious.
 There are seasonal winter fruits and vegetables – since it does not generally freeze in the region – such as a winter citrus fruit unique to Japan and fresh bamboo shoots in the late winter/early spring.

 In practical terms: Its cold at this time of year and there is no central heating in the temple.
-(However, it generally never goes below freezing.)
+(However, it rarely, if ever, goes below freezing.)
 If you are generally averse to cold weather, do not come at this time of year.
 The kitchen/dining room tends to be the warmest place in the temple and is the hub of activity at this time of year.
 The rest of the temple is either not heated or is minimally heated.
-Kerosene or electric room heaters are used at night to heat individual rooms.
+Guest rooms are heated at night with either built in AC/heating units or kerosene heaters.
+Individual guest room heating is generally used only at night.
 Bring warm, comfortable, layered clothing for sleep and for morning meditation.
 Please take note of the temperature chart below.